-- Empty the brake fluid stored in the pipes into a container by disconnecting the pipes from the pump and the callipers. - Mark the position of the pipes in order to avoid possible errors when refitting them. - Unscrew and remove the two nipples (1) and the two nipples (2) fixing the brake pipes to the ABS control unit and collect the gaskets.
+- Empty the brake fluid from the pipes into a container, disconnecting the pipes from the pumps and callipers. - Mark the position of the pipes to avoid possible errors when refitting them. - Unscrew and remove the two nipples

+(1) and the two nipples (2) clamping the

+brake pipes to the ABS control unit and

+collect the seals.

-- Unscrew and remove the two nuts (3) and collect the two washers. - Remove the ABS control unit from the vehicle.
+- Undo and remove the two nuts (3) and collect the two washers. - Remove the ABS control unit from the vehicle.

 DO NOT OPEN THE ABS CONTROL UNIT: IN CASE OF MALFUNCTION REPLACE THE WHOLE UNIT.

-WHEN THE ABS CONTROL UNIT IS RE-PLACED, IT IS SUPPLIED ALREADY FILLED WITH BRAKE FLUID; THEREFORE, THE CON-TROL UNIT HAS TO BE ASSEMBLED ON THE VEHICLE AND THE SYSTEM FILLED AND PURGED AS ANY REGULAR SYSTEM.
+WHEN THE ABS CONTROL UNIT IS REPLACED, IT IS SUPPLIED ALREADY FILLED WITH BRAKE FLUID; THEREFORE, THE CONTROL UNIT HAS TO BE ASSEMBLED ON THE VEHICLE AND THE SYSTEM FILLED AND PURGED AS ANY REGULAR SYSTEM.